davidjwebster/getcleandata/CodeBook.md

 The first row of the table contains the variable labels.
 The columns are as follows:

-1. ID number (1-180)
-2. Activity ('LAYING','SITTING','STANDING','WALKING','WALKING DOWNSTAIRS','WALKING UPSTAIRS')
+1. Activity ('LAYING','SITTING','STANDING','WALKING','WALKING DOWNSTAIRS','WALKING UPSTAIRS')
-3. subject (1-30)
+2. subject (1-30)
-4-88.
-Various means and standard deviations as described in 'features_info.txt'
+3.-88.
+The data variables corresponding to the mean and standard deviation in three dimensions as described in features_info.txt (provided in the raw data download and also in this repo).